scalar-labs/scalardb-samples/spring-data-microservice-transaction-sample/README.md

 ![Sequence Diagram of High Level 2PC API](images/seq-diagram-high-level-2pc-api.png)

-In the `prepare` endpoint of Customer Service, it resumes and prepares the transaction (the code is [here](customer-service/src/main/java/sample/customer/CustomerService.java#L122-L126)):
+In the `prepare` endpoint of the Customer Service, it resumes and prepares the transaction (the code is [here](customer-service/src/main/java/sample/customer/CustomerService.java#L122-L126)):

 ```java
 execTwoPcOperation(request.getTransactionId(), false, responseObserver, "Payment", () -> {